Reteecent/scribe-ai/README.md

 ---

-**Note**: This application requires an active internet connection for AI responses and uses local storage for data persistence.
+**ℹ️ Note**: This application requires an active internet connection for AI responses and uses local storage for data persistence.